chooenming/TensorFlow_from_Scratch/README.md

-Do not use pip install nn_util
+Do not use pip install nn_utils